Frigid temps to return next week; chance of New Year's Eve snow

 Temperatures in the Seattle area could turn frigid next week, forecasters said.

 The forecast for Monday calls for sunny skies, but temperatures are not expected to climb out of the mid-30s during the day, said meteorologist Jay Neher, with the National Weather Service.
-Temperatures are expected dive into the mid-20s overnight.
+Temperatures are expected to dive into the mid-20s overnight.

 The cold weather will continue through Tuesday, with morning temperatures in the teens, Neher said.